 Traditional Geometry

-The traditional geometry that many of us were taught at school involves two dimensional constructions with points, lines between points, angles between lines and (of course) trigonometry.
+The traditional geometry that many of us were taught at school involves two dimensional constructions with points, lines between points, angles between lines and trigonometry.
 This type of geometry is very useful and we use a lot of it on this site (here), examples are, proving Pythagoras theorem and the double angle formula.

 Vector Space

-Vectors can be very useful.
 A vector has direction and magnitude and can therefore be used to specify the position of points relative to the origin of the coordinate system.
 Using vectors we can do different operations such as transforming a shape much more automatically by transforming all the vertices of the shape. we can also specify physics laws using vectors.
 Such operations on vectors can be specified using vector algebra, alternatively linear transforms on vectors can be specified using matrices or quaternions.

 This can all be very powerful for computer graphics but there are still complications, especially if we are mixing rotations and translations, or using physics rules or swapping between coordinate systems, then there could be advantages if we can have the option of other geometry approaches available to us.